Hardware Connection Guide

 A new USB serial COM port is created on your PC.
 On the Vital Recorder, click the Add device button to add the ROOT and specify the newly created COM port.

-If you do not use Masiom USB cable, use USB to serial converter and F/F null modem (F/F cross gender).
+If you do not use Masimo USB cable, use USB to serial converter and “Null modem (F/F cross gender)”.

-As above, add ROOT from Vital Recorder and assign it to USB serial COM port.
+As above, add ROOT from Vital Recorder and assign it to the USB serial COM port.

 When all the processes are completed, the data is recorded as shown below.